 Cloud penetration testing is designed to assess the vulnerabilities of a cloud system to improve its overall security level.
+There are many penetration testing tools available to perform this test.
 Penetration testing can be classified into two categories: external and internal.

 External penetration testing highlights potential threats from outside the network, such as attacks on exposed web applications.
 Internal penetration testing mimics an attack from inside the organization’s network and applications.